tired mum being woken up by child

 “Mummy!”
 He’s still there.
 “Mummy I’ve had a lie-in until 7:02am.”
 He says in a slightly horrified whisper.

-7:02am!
-Hang on!
-That's not a lie-in.
+7.02!
+That’s not a lie-in!

-That’s barely an ‘in’.
 Is it really only 7:02am?
 I stuff my head under a pillow defiantly.
 He might be worried about missing minutes out of his day but I’ve missed too many minutes of my night since that child was conceived – and I just need a few back.

 But it’s too late.
 Deep down, I know I’m awake.